damwhit/course-report-git-post/README.md

 edited?

-With Git you can track the whole repo at various points in time using commits and provide annotations on why you decided to save the project at that point in time.
-Later, we can browse this history of commits to see a clear history of our project, and also travel back in that history, if necessary.
+With Git you can track the whole repo at various points in time using commits while also providing annotations on why you decided to save the project at that point in time.
+Later, you can browse this history of commits to see a clear history of your project, and also travel back in that history, if necessary.

 A software codebase works just like that blog post.
-At their most basic level they are a collection of files that are linked to one another.
-When a developer is working on a certain feature, Git provides a means to save a snapshot of the entire repo via a commit.
+At its most basic level, it is a collection of files that are linked to one another.
+When a developer is working on a certain feature, Git provides a way to save a snapshot of the entire repo via a commit.
 This is usually done when incremental progress has been made and a feature is bug-free.
 In making the commit, the developer can provide annotations explaining what was changed and why it was changed.
 This